rezenman/gumi_bear_code/README.md

 "gUMI-BEAR, a modular, unsupervised population barcoding method to track variants and evolution at high resolution"

 ## First script to run
-Following demultiplexing and getting each sample to a seperate folder contatining read1 and read2 files use the following script to for preperation of samples
+Following demultiplexing, for each folder contatining read1 and read2 files use the following script:
 ```
 ./01_Prepare_samples_from_fastq.sh "path_to_folder_where_R1_and_R2" "path_to_internal_index_file"
 ```